KrishP08/KrishP08/README.md

 My favorite programming language is whichever one I’m using without bugs today

 My ESP32 project worked on the first try... and I still don't trust it. 😅

-I once turned an ESP32 into a working air mouse—coding meets magic! 🪄

 I talk to my code like it can hear me—and sometimes it listens.